thiagomgd/geekosaurblog/src/posts/news/geekosaur-news-1.md

 For today, I have this Dua Lipa tiny desk concert.
 I'm not a huge fan of the album version, but this is just great! _Levitating_ is very groovy and awesome to start the good vibes mood, specially in this striped-down version.
 Sounds more funnk/groove, while the original is a bit more dance-y.
 It also looses the (for me) weird and unnecessary rap at the middle.

-_Preety Please_ follows the groove vibe, but starting to get more cozy and relaxing, being a great bridge to _Love Again_.
+_Pretty Please_ follows the groove vibe, but starting to get more cozy and relaxing, being a great bridge to _Love Again_.
 The 4th and last song is _Don't Start Now_, which takes us back to a more uplifting funk/groove.
 Damn, I would buy the vinyl record if those were the official versions.

 {% youtube "F4neLJQC1_E" %}